RainbowMarks/rainbowmarks.github.io/_posts/2023-10-01-st-louis-crossfit-photography.md

 ## Local Legends

 While international events like the CrossFit Games remain a highlight, our heart beats close to home.
-We've been a prominent part of multiple events in and around **St. Louis** and have traversed across **Missouri** to bring the magic of CrossFit competitions to life.
+We've been a prominent part of multiple events in and around **St. Louis** and have traversed across **Missouri** and **Illinois** to bring the magic of CrossFit competitions to life.
 We understand the local ethos, the vibrant community spirit, and the undying commitment of athletes.
 That's why we are a favorite amongst event organizers and participants alike.

 ## Why Choose RainbowMarks?